samyakjain-1/csv-viz/README.md

 ✅ **Keep related data together** (don't split across multiple files)
 ✅ **Remove empty rows** at the top or bottom

-Try uploading these first to see how the AI works!

 ---

 ## 🚀 Ready to discover what your data is telling you?